shabbyrobe/amiss/doc/mapper/array.rst

 The mapping definitions are quite straightforward.
 The key to the ``$mapping`` array in the below examples is the fully-qualified object name.
 Each object name is mapped to another array containing the mapping definition.

-Each object mapping has the following structure:
+Object mappings have the following structure:

 .. code-block:: php